mjr2595/borker/README.md

 ## About

 This is my final project for the Nucamp Nucamp Full Stack Web + Mobile Development Honors program.
+Check out a demo [here!](https://www.youtube.com/watch?v=cskBOrNxFP4)

 Light mode:
 ![screenshot of app in light mode](./client/public/assets/barkbook-light.png "screenshot of app in light mode")